joechiu/spring-api/README.md

 # spring-Api
-A Spring Boot restful API designed for users to download the query result as a CSV file based on a lite caching mechanisms.
+A Spring Boot restful API designed for users to download the query result as a CSV file based on a lite caching mechanism.

 ## Synopsis